-Operationally, Retirement System expenses for the year ended December 31, 2015 were \$16.4 million.
-This total includes \$.7 million in administrative expenses, \$.4 million in refunds of employee contributions and \$15.2 million in benefits paid to retired members and beneficiaries.
-A total of 2,131 City employees were participants or beneficiaries at year-end.
+Operationally, Retirement System expenses for the year ended December 31, 2017 were \$18.6 million.
+This total includes \$0.8 million in administrative expenses, \$0.2 million in refunds of employee contributions and \$17.5 million in benefits paid to retired members and beneficiaries.
+A total of 2,174 City employees were participants or beneficiaries at year-end.

-The value of the Retirement System's fiduciary net position, after subtracting liabilities of the Retirement System, was \$196,110,677 and \$202,146,990 as of December 31, 2015 and December 31, 2014, respectively.
-For the year 2015, the Retirement System experienced a decrease in its fiduciary net position in the amount of \$6,036,313 or 3.0%.
-Total fund earnings were negative after having been in positive territory for three years in a row.
+The value of the Retirement System's fiduciary net position, after subtracting liabilities of the Retirement System, was \$231,769,735 and \$202,386,938 as of December 31, 2017 and December 31, 2016, respectively.
+For the year 2017, the Retirement System experienced an increase in its fiduciary net position in the amount of \$29,382,797 or 14.5%.
+Total fund earnings were positive for 2017 for the second year in a row.

-TOTAL FUND EARNINGS 2015
+TOTAL FUND EARNINGS 2017

 To help assess investment performance, various indexes are employed including a Composite, an Allocation Index, and a Policy Index.
 The Composite is calculated by taking the actual asset class weights times the actual manager return.
 When compared to the allocation index, it measures the effectiveness of the managers.
 The Allocation Index is calculated by taking the actual asset class weights times the return of the respective passive benchmark.
 It measures the effectiveness of deviating from the target weights.
-Finally, there is the Policy Index which is calculated by taking the target asset class weights times the return of the respective passive benchmark (re-balanced monthly).
+Finally, there is the Policy Index which is calculated by taking the target asset class weights times the return of the respective passive benchmark, (re-balanced monthly).
 It measures the effectiveness of the Retirement System's Structure.

+Compliance with

-Compliance with GASB Nos.67 & 68
+GASB Nos.
+67, 68 & 74

-The Retirement System received schedules from its actuary designed to satisfy the pension fund disclosure requirements addressed in Governmental Accounting Standards Board (GASB) Statement No. 67, "Financial Reporting for Pension Plans - an amendment of GASB Statement No. 25".
-In addition, the Retirement System requested that the actuary prepare schedules for use in the financial statements of the City for its general fund employees, for the Manchester School Distinct for its participants in the Plan, and for City enterprise funds including; the Manchester Airport, the Manchester Water Works, Parking Control and Environmental Protection as may be required by GASB Statement No. 68, "Accounting for Financial Reporting of Pensions".
-Disclosure information on GASB Statement No. 67 can be found beginning on page 39 of this report.
-Disclosure information pertaining to employer units participating in the Plan can be located in the GASB Statement Nos.
-67 and 68 document prepared by the actuary and posted on the Retirement System's website at https://www.manchesterretirement.org/rules.asp.
+The Retirement System received schedules from its actuary designed to satisfy the pension fund disclosure requirements addressed in Governmental Accounting Standards Board, (GASB) Statement No. 67, "Financial Reporting for Pension Plans - an amendment of GASB Statement No. 25".
+In addition, the Retirement System requested that the actuary prepare schedules for use in the financial statements of the City for its general fund employees, for the Manchester School District for its participants in the Plan, and for City enterprise funds including: the Manchester Airport, the Manchester Water Works, Parking Control and Environmental Protection as may be required by GASB Statement No. 68, "Accounting for Financial Reporting of Pensions".

+Beginning with the year ended December 31, 2017, the Retirement System received an additional report from its actuary to comply with GASB Statement No. 74, "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans."
+Disclosure information can be found on page 39 of this report.
+Disclosure information pertaining to employer units participating in the Plan can be obtained in the GASB Statement No. 68 document prepared by the actuary and posted under "Plan Information" on the Retirement System's website at www.ManchesterRetirement.org/.